PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 - You can move JavaScript expressions in object and refernce them in JSX inside curly braces (`{}`).
 Reference: [javascriptInJsx.js](javascriptInJsx.js).

 <h1>Passing Props to a Component</h1>

+- React components use **props** to pass information to each other.
+- Every parent component passes information to its child component by giving them props.
+Reference: [props.js](props.js).